heuristicus/spot_ros/docs/ros_usage.rst

 ------------------------

 Spot is equipped 5 RGB and depth-sensing cameras: 2 on the front, one on each side, and one in the rear.
 All of these cameras publish at approximately 10Hz.
-The cameras are grayscale.

 Note that the front cameras are mounted sideways, so they have a narrower horizontal FoV, but a larger vertical one.
 The camera data likewise rotated anticlockwise by 90 degrees.